Kamphaeng Phet province: Geography

-The main river is the Ping, a major tributary of the Chao Phraya River.
-River flats make up much of the east of the province, while the west is mountainous and covered with forests.
+It borders the provinces of Sukhothai to the north; Phitsanulok to the northeast; Phichit to the east; Nakhon Sawan to the south; and Tak to the west and northwest, covering over 8,512 sqkm and is the fourth-largest provinces in central Thailand.Kamphaeng Phet has the Ping River, a major tributary of the Chao Phraya River flow through is main river of the province, making river flats make up much of the east of the province, while the west is mountainous which is part of Dawna Range and it covered with plentifully forest.
 The total forest area is 1,997 km2 or 23.5 percent of provincial area.

 One of the provinces best-known products is bananas, especially the kluai khai, a small, round, sweet banana.
 Banana festivals are held every year to thank the spirits for the harvest.